ashot-gimishyan/Ashot-Gimishyan/README.md

 - 👋 My name is Ashot Gimishyan.
 - :man_student: I am a fourth-year student at MIPT in Russia.
-- 📊 I’m interested in Probability Theory, Statistics and Game Thoery.
+- 📊 I’m interested in Probability Theory and Game Thoery.
 - 🐍 I’m currently studying Artificial Intelligence and Data Analysis with Python.
 - :zap: In my free time I solve problems on LeetCode, Codewars and read tech articles.
 - 💻 I’m looking to collaborate on real-life projects.
 You can reach me at gimishyan.aa@phystech.edu